nickmckay/LiPD-utilities/R/README.md

 ### **queryTs(ts, expression)**

 **Purpose:**
-Find all the entries in a time series that match your specified criteria.
+Find all the _objects_ in a time series that match your specified criteria.
 For example, if you only want data located at a certain latitude, or if you only want data of a certain archive type.

 [How are queryTs and filterTs different?](#helpqueryfilter)